notMONGCHAW/modular-multiplayer-tower-defense/README.md

 ## Academic Context

-This project is developed as part of a university-level software engineering course.
+This project is developed as part of a university-level software engineering course for United International University.
 It is intended to demonstrate applied knowledge in object-oriented programming, multithreading, networking, and game development in Java.